Ironwork : Rebuild and Reinstate with Ironmaster

-Our ironwork crews work day in, day out on repairing manholes, gulleys, stop cocks etc. They follow the same procedures each and every day, ensuring excellent quality and a consistently high standard of installation.
+Our ironwork crews work day in, day out on repairing manholes, gullies, stop cocks etc. They follow the same procedures each and every day, ensuring excellent quality and a consistently high standard of installation.
 Once again, this underpins our 5 year guarantee.

 The problem with traditional repairs

 Traditional repairs fail time and again.
-Studies of 1,500 highway ironwork failures showed that in 100% of circumstances, more than one failure mode was identifed including bedding mortar, packing, brickwork, road surface surround and ironwork.
+Studies of 1,500 highway ironwork failures showed that in 100% of circumstances, more than one failure mode was identified including bedding mortar, packing, brickwork, road surface surround and ironwork.

 The main problems surrounding traditional repairs are:

 5 year guarantee

 Guaranteed for 5 years against defects, the Ironmaster system directly resolves the issue of repeat repairs to problem ironwork, a problem which costs the UK economy over £250million every year, as studies show 50% of traditional repairs failing within the first 12 months.

 Each and every Ironmaster installation comes with a guarantee certificate which is applicable to both the contractor and ultimate client, guaranteeing the performance of the Ironmaster installation for a period of 5 years.